zeruhur/plerion/_solo_spacefarer/_00_narrative.md

-# Plerion - Solo Starfarer
+# Plerion - Solo Spacefarer

 I cautiously approach the wreckage, anchoring my spaceship to the deformed scaffolding with a slight, eerie creaking sound.
 As I cross the threshold, I sense a feeling of unease, as if time itself has frozen in this place.